ArashAkbarinia/mbb/tutorials/environment_setup.md

 ## cuda error

-If your notebooks crash when calling the `cuda()` function and egt this error:
+If your notebooks crash when calling the `cuda()` function and get this error:
-`Could not load library libcudnn_cnn_infer.so.8.` The solution is add the library to [*.bashrc file*](https://discuss.pytorch.org/t/libcudnn-cnn-infer-so-8-library-can-not-found/164661).
+`Could not load library libcudnn_cnn_infer.so.8.` The solution is to add the library to [*.bashrc file*](https://discuss.pytorch.org/t/libcudnn-cnn-infer-so-8-library-can-not-found/164661).

 Go to your file browser, navigate to `Linux/Ubuntu/home/<user_name>`, open the `.bashrc`file and add